 Likewise, the NHS Counter Fraud Authority is likely to bring a criminal prosecution where a doctor has obtained a job through intentional misrepresentation of their credentials or experience.
 For a recent example of a prosecution for falsifying qualifications, see the NHS Counter Fraud Authority’s news briefing about a senior manager who was prosecuted for obtaining a job in the NHS having falsely claiming he had a degree.
 The manager received custodial sentence of two years, suspended for two years.
 A spokesperson was quoted as saying:

 “Anyone who obtains an NHS job through lying is committing fraud.”

-Doctors Defence Service provides legal representation and legal advice to doctors being investigated for fraud by NHS Counter Fraud or the GMC.
+Doctors Defence Service provides legal representation and legal advice to doctors being investigated for fraud by NHS Counter Fraud, the police, or the GMC.
 Call us without obligation on 0800 10 88 739